chakchurina/embedding-model-selection/README.md

 6. **MedEmbed**: The model’s ability to separate categories is weaker, with average similarity scores of ~0.7 for _Gestational diabetes_ and ~0.6 for _LADA_.
 The distinction between categories is less pronounced compared to BioBERT, suggesting lower confidence in semantic differentiation.

-7. **ModernBERT**: Модель ведёт себя неадекватно: тексты категории _Gestational diabetes_ имеют среднюю близость к _LADA_ выше, чем к «своему» названию категории. Средняя близость к _LADA_ превышает 0.8, тогда как к _Gestational diabetes_ она составляет около 0.7. Такое поведение говорит о том, что модель не способна корректно различать категории.

-The model behaves incorrectly.
+7. **ModernBERT**: The model behaves incorrectly.
 Documents from _Gestational diabetes_ have a higher average similarity to _LADA_ than to their own category.
 The average similarity to LADA exceeds 0.8, while to Gestational diabetes it is only ~0.7.
 This suggests that the model fails to correctly distinguish categories.

 So,
 - the selected models from Voyage, MedEmbed, and ModernBERT demonstrated insufficient ability to correctly differentiate categories in this test,